About

 • President: Presides over board meetings, represents UAO in official matters, and serves as the leader of the organization.

-• Secretary: Assists the President, assumes duties in their absence, and manages the administrative functions of UAO.
+• Secretaries: Consist of one Executive Secretary and two to three Section Secretaries.
+They assist the President, assumes duties in their absence, and manages the administrative functions of UAO.

 • Appointments and Terms

-• The President is elected by a majority vote of the Board of Directors every two years.
+• The President shall be elected by a majority vote of the Board of Directors and shall serve a term of two years.

-• Board members are elected by a majority vote of the Group Members every five years.
-Only one board member from each Member Group can be a board member at any time.
+• Members of the Board of Directors shall be elected by a majority vote of the Group Members and shall serve a term of three years.
+Only one representative from each Member Group may serve on the board of Directors at any given time.
+Board members may serve up to two consecutive terms.

 • Commissions and Committees